Ghanzi: Commercial developments

-Ghanzi has three banks – Absa Bank, First National Bank, and Bank Gaborone, all of which have ATMs.
-Ghanzi now has three shopping centres: Ghanzi Spar, Shoprite and the recently opened Choppies, another retailer in Botswana.
+Ghanzi has three banks – Absa Bank, First National Bank, Stanbic Bank and Bank Gaborone, all of which have ATMs.
+Ghanzi now has three shopping centres: Ghanzi Spar, ShopRite, Fours, Trans, Shoppers and Choppies, another retailer in Botswana.

 Ghanzi Airport serves the town.
 There is currently no scheduled service, only charter and private operations.

 Tourism and events

 Ghanzi is well known countrywide for its annual agricultural show usually held in August each year.
 The show was first held in 1974 with initial aim to exhibit livestock breeds, for the longest time livestock breeds exhibition has dominated part of the activities of the show.
 However, in recent years crop production exhibition has gained a spot in the show as way of diversifying activities of the show and the agricultural aspect of the region.
 Stakeholders and government departments like Local Enterprise Authority also exhibits at the show.
 Actions are also held at the premises and BDF (Botswana Defense Force) usually comes to show their weaponry.

 Ghanzi is a stop over point for travellers wishing to visit the Okavango Delta; there are many lodges in the area and three filling stations.
 It is the only available fill-up point between Kang and Maun, which is about 500 km, if one are travelling to the Okavango Delta.
 There is one hotel in Ghanzi town, the Kalahari Arms Hotel which offers accommodation and has a restaurant and bar open to non-residents.
 Tau Tona Lodge is another hotel approximately 6 km from the centre of town it also has accommodation and a restaurant and bar open to non-residents.
 Less formal accommodation, food and drink is available at Thakadu Camp about 6 km from the centre of town.
 There are other B&Bs and lodges scattered throughout the town.

 There are some interesting things to see in Ghanzi.
 Kuru, which is a charity assisting the San / Bushmen has a small shop selling hand made Bushmen crafts.
 There are few sightseeing spots in Ghanzi - lions are kept in enclosures at the main gate of TauTona.
 "Ghanzi gat" is a hole that was made while the tar road was being made in Ghanzi, but while using dynamite to break the rock open, the people accidentally opened a water vein.
 This filled the 40 m deep hole with water.